Can Vitamin D impact testosterone?

 Vitamin D can modestly raise testosterone in men who are truly vitamin D deficient (25-hydroxyvitamin D below 20 ng/mL), likely because the testes contain vitamin D receptors and activation enzymes that may influence Leydig cell testosterone production.
 Here is how to tell when correcting vitamin D is a meaningful lever.
 It also explains when low testosterone needs a broader workup beyond supplements.

-“When a man walks into my clinic with fatigue, low sex drive, and stubborn belly fat, I almost always check two labs on the same day: testosterone and vitamin D. Low testosterone and vitamin D deficiency often travel as a pair, and correcting vitamin D is one of the lowest-risk levers we have.”
+“When a man walks into my clinic with fatigue, low sex drive, and stubborn belly fat, I almost always start with an early-morning hormone workup on the same day: total testosterone, free testosterone, LH, FSH, and vitamin D when indicated.
+Low testosterone and vitamin D deficiency often travel as a pair, and correcting vitamin D is one of the lowest-risk levers we have.”

 Key takeaways